JetBrains/kotlin-web-site/pages/docs/tutorials/native/curl.md

 You should have the `curl` library binaries on Windows to make the sample work.
 You may build `curl` from [sources](https://curl.haxx.se/download.html) on Windows (you'll need Visual Studio or Windows SDK Commandline tools), for more details, see the [related blog post](https://jonnyzzz.com/blog/2018/10/29/kn-libcurl-windows/).
-Alternatively, you may also consider a [MinGW/MSYS2](https://www.msys2.org/) `curl` binary.
+Alternatively, you may also want to consider a [MinGW/MSYS2](https://www.msys2.org/) `curl` binary.

 ## Consuming the Kotlin API

-Now that we have our library and Kotlin stubs, we can consume them from our application.
+Now we have our library and Kotlin stubs, we can consume them from our application.
 To keep things simple, in this tutorial we're going to convert one of the simplest
 `libcurl` examples over to Kotlin.

 The code in question is from the [simple](https://curl.haxx.se/libcurl/c/simple.html) example (comments removed for brevity)